Rep. Matt Gaets and Sen. JD Vance - June 13th, Hour 2

 Zoom out for a second.

-And to me, it is the qu the the far graver harm is the coordinated lawfare against Trump.
+And to me, it is the far graver harm is the coordinated lawfare against Trump.

 It's not that Joe Biden wasn't prosecuted for the documents case.

-I kind of thought both of the documents cases against Trump and against Biden were kind of ticky tacky and dumb and and and and they just seemed uh not to be in thinking with how we would normally deal with an administrative dispute.
+I kind of thought both of the documents cases against Trump and against Biden were kind of ticky-tacky and dumb, and they just seemed not to be in syncing with how we would normally deal with an administrative dispute.

-Sure, and I think exposing that is helpful, but I I think that right now the document case is like on the slow boat to China.
+But I think that right now, the document case is like on the slow boat to China.

-Meanwhile, you've got Jack Smith seeking a determination on immunity that will allow him to proceed uh uh you know in a blue jurisdiction where I think they would convict Donald Trump of killing Jimmy Hoffa, abducting the Limbert baby, and being the shooter on the grassy knoll all in one trial if they had to call it.
+Meanwhile, you've got Jack Smith seeking a determination on immunity that will allow him to proceed in a blue jurisdiction where I think they would convict Donald Trump of killing Jimmy Hoffa, abducting the Lindbergh baby, and being the shooter on the grassy knoll all in one trial if they had to talk.

-Oh, by the way, that that is a guarantee.
+Oh, by the way, that is a guarantee.

 Now, I probably would have argued that case differently.

-Well, does that mean Donald Trump can employ SEAL team six to assassinate his political opponents?
+Well, does that mean Donald Trump can employ SIL Team 6 to assassinate his political opponents?

 That's not what anybody's talking about.

-I I agree with you on the legal analysis, uh, but I would also say this is the downstream effect of taking the unprecedented action of indicing Donald Trump for things that no one would ever be charged for if they weren't Donald Trump and running again and winning.
+I agree with you on the legal analysis, but I would also say this is the downstream effect of taking the unprecedented action of indicting Donald Trump for things that no one would ever be charged for if they weren't Donald Trump and running again and winning.

-These prosecutors just think they can haul the former president of the United States uh before their court, and then it's not going to create these really sticky legal questions that at times take years to resolve.
+These prosecutors just think they can haul the former president of the United States before their court and that it's not going to create these really sticky legal questions that at times take years to resolve.

 And you wouldn't go through a trial and witnesses and a jury and all of that stuff if the threshold question is answered in a way that would render this entire prosecution meaningless.

-That they just they just think they're gonna march in with the Emper Motor of the Biden administration and they can get away with anything they want to get away with.
+And I think the prosecutors, Jack Smith and really the whole batch of them, there's a hubris about it, that they just think they're going to march in with the emperor mater of the Biden administration and they can get away with anything they want to get away with.

-Let me let me for a second talk a little bit more about Merrick Garland and the being held in contempt, because you and I both know, at least under Biden's weaponized and politicized DOJ, nothing's gonna happen.
+Let me, for a second, talk a little bit more about Merrick Garland and the being held in contempt because you and I both know, at least under Biden's weaponized and politicized DOJ, nothing's going to happen.

-the Alvin Bragg case that never should have been brought, the upcharge case from a misdemeanor whose statute of limitations had long since passed, and this novel political this novel legal theory that somehow brought in into play uh federal election law that they never even fully defined as a charge until the end of the trial.
+the Alvin Bragg case that never should have been brought, the upcharge case from a misdemeanor whose statute of limitations had long since passed, and this novel political, this novel legal theory that somehow brought into play federal election law that they never even fully defined as a charge until the end of the trial.

 Do you believe him?